Shayxislam23/FundingPro/README.md

 The backend will be available at `http://localhost:8000` and the frontend at `http://localhost:3000`.

 Copy `.env.example` to `.env` and fill in the values.
 Set `OPENAI_API_KEY` for AI drafting and `STRIPE_SECRET_KEY`/`STRIPE_PRICE_ID` for billing.
+Add `STRIPE_WEBHOOK_SECRET` if you want subscriptions to update automatically.

 ### Running manually (development)
 #### Backend